Kristin Gjelsvik

 Kristin Elisabeth Linde Gjelsvik (born 22 August 1986) is a Norwegian blogger and YouTuber.

 Biography

 Born and raised in Bergen, Gjelsvik became known throughout Norway in 2012 when she participated in Paradise Hotel.
 After that, she continued in the spotlight as an influencer and founded a clothing brand which would later go bankrupt.
 Gjelsvik later went on to participate in more reality shows, such as Robinsonekspedisjonen, Bloggerne, and Camp Kulinaris.
 She has also issued the book #branok (#goodenough).
 As an influencer, Gjelsvik is known, among other things, for her staunch opposition to plastic surgery.

 While filming Paradise Hotel Norge in 2012, Gjelsvik began dating Dennis Poppe Thorsen, a fellow social media influencer.
 The couple married in 2015, and resided in the Grünerløkka borough of Oslo with their son Falk, who was born in 2019.
-They bought a house at Austad in Drammen in 2020, but they broke up in 2022.
-Gjelsvik subsequently moved to Bærum.
+They bought a house at Austad in Drammen Municipality in 2020, but they broke up in 2022.
+Gjelsvik subsequently moved to Bærum Municipality.